 In my opinion, below are three major sources of misinformation:

 - Technical analysis and the naïve view that price and volume can provide an edge.

 - Macro analysis and frequent use of dual-axis charts.

 - Popular articles and books with post hoc claims for the reasons of high performance.

 There are also those cute stories about investment styles and methodologies.
-In fact, those are non-falsifiable theories.
+Those are non-falsifiable theories.
 Professionals know well that if there are no losers, nowadays called bagholders, they cannot make huge profits.
 It is rational then to assume they will never disclose their true edges.
 Even when they do, there is no way of confirming performance was due to some edge.
-Therefore, the information is useless and I don’t distinguish between useless information and misinformation although this can be perceived as an extreme stand.
+The information is useless and I don’t distinguish between useless information and misinformation although this can be perceived as an extreme stand.

-Misinformation in financial markets is structural only by virtue of fact that analysts can have diametrically different views causing cognitive dissonance to market participants.
-On the other hand, it is necessary for the markets to exist and function.
+Misinformation in financial markets is structural only by fact that analysts can have diametrically different views causing cognitive dissonance to market participants.
+On the other hand, the markets must exist and function.

 The conclusion is that all edges are idiosyncratic attempts to deal with structural misinformation and luck plays a significant role in performance.
-Post hoc narratives of success have little value, can be even misleading, or part of misinformation.
+Post hoc narratives of success have little value and can be even misleading, or part of misinformation.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.